Chart Color Schemes

 Tyabb is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Tyabb has a cultural diversity below average, with 85.2% born in Australia, 92.7% being citizens, and 96.7% speaking English only at home.
-Christianity is the main religion, comprising 43.1%.
-Judaism is overrepresented at 0.2%, compared to Greater Melbourne's 0.2%.
+Tyabb's cultural diversity was found to be below average, with 85.2% of its population born in Australia, 92.7% being citizens, and 96.7% speaking English only at home.
+Christianity is the main religion in Tyabb, comprising 43.1% of people.
+Judaism, however, is overrepresented at 0.2%, compared to the Greater Melbourne average of 0.2%.

 Frequently Asked Questions - Diversity